mariadb-corporation/MaxScale/maxgui/queryEditor/package/README.md

         }
     },
     async created() {
-        await this.validatingConn({ sqlConns: this.sql_conns })
+        await this.validateConns({ sqlConns: this.sql_conns })
     },
     methods: {
         ...mapActions({
             disconnectAll: 'queryConn/disconnectAll',
-            validatingConn: 'queryConn/validatingConn',
+            validateConns: 'queryConn/validateConns',
         }),
         async onLeave() {
             if (this.shouldDelAll) await this.disconnectAll()